Place for Success

 - you plan to take Spanish classes as electives

 Meet with a Modern Languages faculty member to discuss the your background in Spanish or Spanish study.
-Exam can be taken in-person during NSOR (8:30-9:00 am) or during registration.
-It is also possible to complete the placement via phone with the department chair or any member of the Spanish faculty.
+Placement occurs in-person during NSOR (8:30-9:00 am) and during registration.
+It is also possible to obtain your placement via phone with the department chair or any member of the Spanish faculty.

 If you have questions about NSOR or placement/challenge exams, contact your admission counselor.